Introduction to quantum groups: 16a. Matrix models

 (1) When $\Gamma$ is abelian we can use the following trivial embedding:

 (2) When $\Gamma$ is finite we can use the left regular representation:

 Indeed, in both cases, the stationarity condition is trivially satisfied. \end{proof}

-In order to further advance, and to come up with some tools for discussing the non-stationary case as well, let us keep looking at the group duals $G=\widehat{\Gamma}$.
-We know that a model $\pi:C^*(\Gamma)\to M_K(C(T))$ must come from a group representation $\rho:\Gamma\to C(T,U_K)$.
+In order to further advance, and to come up with tools for discussing the non-stationary case as well, let us keep looking at the group duals $G=\widehat{\Gamma}$.
+We know that a matrix model $\pi:C^*(\Gamma)\to M_K(C(T))$ must come from a group representation, as follows:

 Now observe that when $\rho$ is faithful, the representation $\pi$ is in general not faithful, for instance because when $T=\{.\}$ its target algebra is finite dimensional.
-On the other hand, this representation ``reminds'' $\Gamma$, and so can be used in order to fully understand $\Gamma$.
+On the other hand, this representation obviously ``reminds'' $\Gamma$, and so can be used in order to fully understand $\Gamma$.
+Thus, we have a new idea here, basically saying that, for practical purposes, the faithfuless property can be replaced with something much weaker.

-Summarizing, we have a new idea here, basically saying that, for practical purposes, the faithfuless property can be replaced with something much weaker.
-This weaker notion is called ``inner faithfulness'', and the theory here, from \cite{bb3}, is as follows:
+This weaker notion is called ``inner faithfulness''.
+The theory here, going back to the late 90s, and in its modern formulation, from the late 00s paper \cite{bb2}, is as follows:

 \begin{definition} Let $\pi:C(G)\to M_K(C(T))$ be a matrix model. \begin{enumerate} \item The Hopf image of $\pi$ is the smallest quotient Hopf $C^*$-algebra $C(G)\to C(H)$ producing a factorization of type $\pi:C(G)\to C(H)\to M_K(C(T))$.